CodeUnit10X/lora_basics_modem_ports/Readme.md

 # Building:

-The build system used cmake on a Linux system.
+The build system uses cmake on a Linux system.

+**Currently on the sx1262 is supported.**

+**set your region corrently for your country, in the top level CMakeLists.txt i.e. set(RADIO_REGION US_915)**

 PLATFORM_BOARD [ PICO | PICO2 | ZERO_2W ]

-cmake -DPLATFORM_BOARD="PICO2" -DCMAKE_BUILD_TYPE=Release ..
+cmake -DPLATFORM_BOARD="PICO" -DCMAKE_BUILD_TYPE=Release ..

-For non-pico standalone builds (outside buildroot), you'll need to specify a toolchain file
+The linux userspace version was intended to be used with my buildroot images, to build standalone you'll need to specify a toolchain file

-cmake -DPLATFORM_BOARD="ZERO_2W" -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=/home/jcoffman/work/buildroot_rpi2w/output/host/share/buildroot/toolchainfile.cmake ..
+cmake -DPLATFORM_BOARD="ZERO_2W" -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=<path to your toolchainfile.cmake> ..

 # System Setup